DragonSenses/complete-ecommerce-store/journey.md

 ## Product Form

-- Let's start with imports, form schema and inferred type
+- Let's start with imports

 ```tsx
 "use client"